Product descriptions will make or break whether or not a customer wants to buy from you.

 What I just listed are the benefits.

-Let’s look at some real life examples of features vs benefits in action.
+Let’s look at some real life examples of features vs benefits copywriting in action next.

 Examples of features vs benefits